OctopusDeploy/docs/docs/getting-started/first-runbook-run/runbook-specific-variables.md

 ![The hello world variables](images/variables.png)

 :::hint
 During a runbook run or deployment, Octopus will select the most specifically scoped variable that applies.
-In the screenshot above, when running *Hello Runbook* in **Production** Octopus will select `Hello, Production Runbook`.
-When running a different runbook or doing a deployment to **Production** Octopus will select `Hello, Production`.
+In the screenshot above, when running *Hello Runbook* in **Production**, Octopus will select `Hello, Production Runbook`.
+When running a different runbook or doing a deployment to **Production**, Octopus will select `Hello, Production`.
 :::

 Steps in the runbook process can reference the variables.